 Is teaching English abroad worth it?

 The answer to this question depends on who you ask.
 I learned that teaching full-time was not for me.
 It is a practice of neocolonialism, and that makes me uncomfortable.
+But then again so is tourism.
 While I did appreciate the experience and could have continued to be content, it was not my passion.
 For this reason, I encourage people to go after opportunities that interest them because you never know what you will like or dislike.
 It can teach you a lot about yourself that you may not have discovered otherwise.

 However, as someone who taught English abroad for one year, I can say that year was impactful.
 After doing many summer teaching assistantship experiences, teaching English abroad was my first full-time job abroad.
 I loved getting to know the students, teach them, and learn from them too.
 And being a Black American woman, I infused my Black history and human rights lessons into the English classes.
 I have learned that these truths of not enjoying teaching English and its impact on who I am today can be true at once.
 For that, I am grateful even to have such an opportunity.